People want to follow thoughtful leaders because they are role models who inspire generations.

-Good leaders act as a supportive pillar for those in need.
+Good leaders act as supportive pillars for those in need.
 If one of your team members is facing an issue with management, you must raise your voice on their behalf and provide support where necessary.

-Leaders are the engine of any organization as their task is to understand the conceptual picture and drive the rest of the team towards achieving the overarching goals and objectives.
+Leaders are the engine of any organization, as their task is to understand the conceptual picture and drive the rest of the team toward achieving the overarching goals and objectives.

 However, the thoughtfulness that seeks to benefit all the stakeholders of the organization is what distinguishes a great leader from a good leader.

 How Can Management Teams Become More Thoughtful Leaders?